MichaelCurrin/dev-cheatsheets/cheatsheets/typescript/data-types/enums.md

 ## Alternative

-If you run into limitations usin an enum (especially the string one), you can fallback to using a dictionary instead.
+If you run into limitations using an enum (especially the string one), you can fallback to using a dictionary instead.
+You don't get the enum features, but you can get the safety and intellisense of looking up fixed values on an object.

 e.g.